Instabilities of a Generalized Gross-Neveu Quantum Criticality: Introduction

-Recently, however, a large-$N$ framework has been developed that provides a fully solvable generalization of the GN model, enabling controlled access to the strongly interacting Dirac semimetal critical point \cite{DFS}.
-In the conventional large-$N$ limit of the GN model, the number of fermion flavors $N$ is taken to infinity while the number of bosons remains $\mathcal{O}(1)$, suppressing the renormalization from the bosonic fluctuations to the fermions.
+Recently, however, a large-$N$ framework has been developed that provides a fully solvable generalization of the GNY model, enabling controlled access to the strong coupling Dirac quantum criticality \cite{DFS}.
+In the conventional large-$N$ limit of the GNY model, the number of fermion flavors $N$ is taken to infinity while the number of bosons remains $\mathcal{O}(1)$, suppressing the renormalization from the bosonic fluctuations to the fermions.
 In contrast, Ref.~\cite{DFS} introduced a large number $M$ of bosonic flavors and kept their ratio to fermions, $\gamma = M / (n_s N)$, fixed in the large-$N$ limit.
 This construction captures the strong mutual renormalization between fermions and bosons at the resulting critical point, where the fermion scaling dimension is continuously controlled by the boson-to-fermion ratio $\gamma$.

-An open question, however, is whether the resulting critical point remains stable down to zero temperature.
-Indeed, $\epsilon$-expansion studies of Gross–Neveu–XY and SO$(4)$-symmetric models -- where the Dirac fermions couples to $2$ and $6$ real bosonic fields, respectively -- have suggested that the corresponding critical points may become unstable \cite{GNXY_Hawashin,GNSO4_Uetrecht}.

-In this work, we leverage the solvability of the generalized GN model of Ref.\cite{DFS} together with conformal field theory to explore the various instabilities harbored by its critical point.
-Our main results are summarized in Fig.~\ref{fig:alphac}, which presents the full zero-temperature phase diagram of instabilities toward superconductivity and ferromagnetism.
+In this work, we leverage the solvability of the generalized GNY model of Ref.\cite{DFS} together with conformal field theory to explore the various instabilities harbored by its critical point.
+Our main results are summarized in Fig.~\ref{fig:alphac}, which presents the full zero-temperature phase diagram of superconductivity and charge neutral order that destabilize the critical point, as a function of the boson-to-fermion ratio $\gamma$ and the degree of time-reversal-symmetry (TRS) breaking $\alpha$.

-In the parity invariant representation, we find a spontaneous breaking of parity symmetry and a condensation of $\bar{\psi}\gammaa^5\psi$, which destabilizes the conformal critical point of Ref.~\cite{DFS}.
-In $1+1$D this instability is always present, whereas in $0+1$D and $2+1$D it emerges only under sufficiently strong fermion renormalization -- namely, for large boson-to-fermion ratio $\gamma$ or large fermion scaling dimension $\Delta$.
+In the inversion invariant representation relevant for physical lattice systems, we find a spontaneous breaking of chiral symmetry and a condensation of $\bar{\psi}\gammaa^5\psi$.
+In $1+1$D this charge neutral instability is always present, whereas in $0+1$D and $2+1$D it emerges only under sufficiently strong fermion renormalization -- namely, for large boson-to-fermion ratio $\gamma$ or large fermion scaling dimension $\Delta$.